Configuration management

 When you save changes to an existing configuration, a diff view appears so you can review the modifications before applying them.
 The diff highlights added, removed, and modified lines, allowing you to verify exactly what will change in the new configuration.

 Saving changes creates a new configuration version.
 Existing versions remain available for comparison and rollback.
-You can compare versions, search within them, and choose whether to activate a new version immediately or keep it in a draft state.
+You can compare versions, search within them, and decide whether to activate a new version immediately or keep it in a draft state.

 Compare configuration versions